 The Division of Workers Compensation (DWC) in California announced in June 2018 that more than 260 medical providers had been suspended from the workers comp system on suspicion or fact of premium fraud or other labor law violations.

 As you can see, the year 2018 was quite eventful for California courts and the workers comp system.
-All of the above-mentioned changes and developments can affect your workers comp case, which is why it is highly advised that you consult with a Los Angeles workers compensation attorney from Law Offices of Kropach & Kropach to discuss your particular case.
-Get a free consultation today by calling at 818-600-4714.
+All of the above-mentioned changes and developments can affect your workers comp case, which is why it is highly advised that you consult with a Los Angeles workers compensation lawyer from Law Offices of Kropach & Kropach to discuss your particular case.
+Get a free consultation today by calling at 818-609-7005.